 Missouri Revised Statutes § 542.266.1 "A search warrant. . ."

-5.20 JUVENILE WARRANTS AND ORDERS TO TAKE A JUVENILE INTO CUSTODY circumstances negating the basis for the warrant or order.
+5.20 JUVENILE WARRANTS AND ORDERS TO TAKE A JUVENILE INTO CUSTODY

 A. The juvenile officer shall ensure the timely request and submission of juvenile warrants and orders to take a juvenile into custody.